Eric-Ta/Rate_My_UofC_Course/README.md

-# Rate My UofC Courses
+# Rate My UofC Course

 For this project, I made a course rating website for the University of Calgary.